vinicius-shk/Project-Ting/README.md

 # Ting
-Building file indexing system similar to a very simplified functionalitty of Google.
+Building file indexing system similar to a very simplified functionality of Google.
 This project consists of two modules:

  - file management
  - file searching